auth0/docs/articles/api/authentication/api-authz/_authz-client.md

 - In order to improve compatibility for applications, Auth0 will now return profile information in a [structured claim format as defined by the OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
 This means that in order to add custom claims to ID Tokens or Access Tokens, they must conform to a namespaced format to avoid possible collisions with standard OIDC claims.
 For example, if you choose the namespace `https://foo.com/` and you want to add a custom claim named `myclaim`, you would name the claim `https://foo.com/myclaim`, instead of `myclaim`.
 - Include `offline_access` to the `scope` request parameter to get a Refresh Token from [POST /oauth/token](#authorization-code).
 Make sure that the **Allow Offline Access** field is enabled in the [API Settings](${manage_url}/#/apis).
 - The `redirect_uri` value must be specified as a valid callback URL under your [Application's Settings](${manage_url}/#/applications).
 - Silent authentication lets you perform an authentication flow where Auth0 will only reply with redirects, and never with a login page.
-When an Access Token has expired, silent authentication can be used to retrieve a new one without user interaction, assuming the user's SSO session has not expired.
+When an Access Token has expired, silent authentication can be used to retrieve a new one without user interaction, assuming the user's <dfn data-key="single-sign-on">Single Sign-on</dfn> session has not expired.

 ### More Information